ensemble-codes/ensemble-framework/packages/contracts/README.md

 ## Deployments

-Contracts are deployed to the following networks, we support Solana via NeonEVM.
+Contracts are deployed to the following networks.

 ### v3.2 - Base Sepolia